C242-PM02-TEAM/.github/profile/README.md

-# PRD Maker With LLM - GitHub Organization by BANGKIT-C242-PM02
+# PRDify - GitHub Organization by BANGKIT-C242-PM02

 ## 🚀 **Project Overview**

-**PRD Maker** is an innovative tool designed to automate the process of creating Product Requirement Documents (PRDs) by leveraging the power of Large Language Models (LLMs).
-This tool assists product managers and development teams in drafting PRDs with minimal manual input, offering intelligent suggestions, templates, and content generation features that ensure clear, consistent, and well-structured documentation.
-With PRD Maker, teams can quickly generate comprehensive PRDs that meet their needs, accelerating collaboration and enhancing productivity throughout the product development cycle.
+**PRDify** is an innovative tool designed to automate the process of creating Product Requirement Documents (PRDs) by leveraging the power of Large Language Models (LLMs).
+This tool assists product managers and development teams in effortlessly drafting PRDs with minimal manual input, offering intelligent suggestions, templates, and content generation features that ensure clear, consistent, and well-structured documentation.
+With **PRDify**, teams can quickly generate comprehensive PRDs that meet their needs, accelerating collaboration and boosting productivity throughout the product development cycle.

 <h2>Introduction 👋</h2>
 <p>Hi everyone!
 We are from C242-PM02, nice to meet you:  </p>